Submit planning applicationsMake a planning application

-You can submit an application through the Planning Portal.
+You can submit an application through the Planning Portal via the button above.

 The benefits of applying online include:

 - You can work on your applications in draft before submission

 - Online help function when completing applications

 Standards for online submissions